lauirene/cse428/README.md

 ```
 The output is saved in ``hicfoundation_finetune`` directory, where the model is saved under ``model`` subdir, the log info is saved under ``log`` subdir, and the tensorboard is saved in ``tensorboard``. <br>
 The best model is saved as model_best.pth.tar, which is selected by validation loss.
 You can modify it based on your expertise when pre-trained on other data. <br>
+Please make sure you include at least **batch_size*num_gpu** examples in the training directory, otherwise the training will crash because there is no example for even one batch training.

 ### 4. Fine-tuning for different tasks
 Please see the instructions in [Fine-tuning section](#Fine-tuning-HiCFoundation-for-new-tasks) to finetune your pre-trained model for different downstream tasks.